DBSCAN Clustering: Density-Based Algorithm for Finding Arbitrary Shapes

 DBSCAN clustering results showing successful identification of the four main clusters with optimal parameters (eps=0.5, min_samples=5).
 The algorithm correctly identifies cluster boundaries and classifies noise points (black 'x' markers), achieving an Adjusted Rand Index of approximately 0.85.
 This demonstrates DBSCAN's effectiveness at handling varying cluster densities while maintaining accurate noise detection.

 You can clearly see how DBSCAN successfully identifies the four main clusters while correctly classifying noise points.
-The algorithm's ability to handle varying cluster densities and automatically detect outliers makes it particularly valuable for real-world applications.
+Let's examine the cluster size distribution to understand how DBSCAN handles varying densities:

 Key Parameters